 (Actual exhibit not duplicated.)

 A: Security issued directly (or through a broker), in which settlement is based on a climatic or geological variable (i.e., earthquake).
-This security would meet the definition of a weather derivative (proposed to be incorporated into SSAP No. 86) and be accounted for and reported consistent with other derivatives in SSAP No. 86.
+This security would meet the definition of a weather derivative (incorporated into SSAP No. 86) and shall be accounted for and reported consistent with other derivatives in SSAP No. 86.

 B: A policy issued directly from the insurer to the policyholder in which coverage (and payment of claims) is based on a climatic or geological variable (i.e., earthquake coverage).
 This would be classified as insurance contract and be subject to the scope exclusion in ASC 815-45-15-2 that is also included in SSAP No. 86.